 If the needle is in the red warning zone, the maximum permitted engine speed is exceeded.
 Engine at risk.
 Fuel gauge

-Displays the fuel level or gas level in the tank depending on the operation mode.
+Displays the fuel level in the tank.
 Control indicator ● illuminates if the level in the tank is low.
 Refuel immediately if it flashes.